Severi-Brauer varieties; a geometric treatment: Severi--Brauer schemes

 Proof.
-We aim to extend the method of Paragraph \ref{TPSB.say} to Severi--Brauer schemes.
-A priori, the extensions in (\ref{TPSB.say}.1) tell us only about the fibers, so we should look for a non-split extension
+We aim to extend the method of Example~\ref{main.exmp} to Severi--Brauer schemes.
+A priori, the extensions in (\ref{main.exmp}.1) tell us only about the fibers, so we should look for a non-split extension

-where ${\mathcal L}$ is some line bundle on $S$.
+where $L$ is some line bundle on $S$.
 The extension class is

 Note that $p_*\Omega^1_{P/S}=0$, hence

 Since $H^1(P_s, \Omega^1_{P_s})=k$ and $H^i(P_s, \Omega^1_{P_s})=0$ for $i>0$ for every fiber, $R^1p_*\Omega^1_{P/S}$ is a line bundle.
 Thus we need to take